patrickbucher/docs/a-cloud-guru/mastering-systemd.md

 1. BIOS starts.
 2. The boot loader seeks the boot sector on the first hard drive.
 3. The kernel loads with the initial ramdisk (containing the drivers).
-4. The kernel mounts the partisions and runs the init system.
+4. The kernel mounts the partitions and runs the init system.

 ### `init`